on this page

 - lump sum leave payments when your job ends.

-To work out your payment rate we look at an income test and an assets test.
+To work out your payment rate we apply both an income test and an assets test.

 The test result we use is the one that gives you the lower payment rate.